Are your relationships safe?

 Reducing Exploitation and Absence from Care or Home (REACH) is a service which supports young people who either run away, or who are at risk of Child Sexual Exploitation (CSE).

-They spend time with young people talking about things that worry them, work at the young person’s pace, recognising that CSE is a difficult subject.
-For more information about the REACH team click here
+They spend time with young people talking about things that worry them, work at the young person’s pace, recognising that running away and CSE can be difficult subjects to talk about.

 Remember, CSE can happen to anyone.